Skip to main content

 example_input = torch.rand(1, 3, 224, 224)

-Compile the saved model to ONNX format for use in later steps.
-Be sure to specify the model’s target input size, device and runtime:
+Compile the saved model to TFLite format for use in later steps.

 embedl-hub compile \

-Since we haven’t set an output name, embedl-hub compile will save the model as mobilenet_v2.onnx.
+Since we haven’t set an output name, embedl-hub compile will save the model as mobilenet_v2.tflite.

 (Optional) Quantize the model